 'Readout Protection'.
 To do this download the ST-LINK Utility and follow this quick how to video.
 After such, you can now disconnect (Target -> Disconnect) and close the ST-Link Utility.

 With the module still connected to the STLink, and your Firmware Options set, hit Build & Flash in the ExpressLRS Configurator and wait for the process to finish.
 Once that's done, and the Success Message showing, you can now remove/unsolder the STLink, and re-assemble the module, and put it into your Radio's Module Bay.
 The ExpressLRS tune should play and then two beeps after that can be heard, for units that has a speaker (R9Ms) and if the External Module is set to CRSF Protocol.

-Verification can be done using the ELRS.lua script.
-It should show the Version Hash at the top, as well as the options you can set.
-If it's showing "Connecting", check if External Module is set to CRSF for the selected model in your radio, and that internal RF module is set to off.
-See general Troubleshooting section for other ways to determine your module is flashed and ready for flying.
+Verification can be done using the ExpressLRS lua script.
+It should show the Version Number and Hash at the bottom, as well as the options you can set.
+If it's showing "Loading" at the top, check if External Module is set to CRSF for the selected model in your radio, and that internal RF module is set to off.
+See General Troubleshooting section for other ways to determine your module is flashed and ready for flying.